 In 1929, Kahlo married Rivera, the first time, when he was already a respected muralist.
 (Their tumultuous relationship included a divorce and remarriage several years later.)
 Today, Kahlo has perhaps surpassed her husband’s fame, becoming something of a pop-culture icon.
 She’s most often depicted in a traditional Mexican dress sporting her signature eyebrows—thick, dark, and nearly continuous—and wearing bright red lipstick.
-Kahlo, an Instagram hit, is also character in the recent Pixar film, “Coco.”
+Kahlo, an Instagram hit, is also a character in the recent Pixar film, “Coco.”

 To learn more about this remarkable woman, I caught up with Oaxaca-based writer Suzanne Barbezat, author of a well-researched and beautifully produced book entitled “Frida Kahlo at Home.”

 “Before Rivera and Kahlo,” Barbezat says, “Mexican handicrafts were not appreciated by the upper classes in Mexico.”
 The two shared a sense of Mexicanidad, a term used to describe an affinity and admiration for indigenous Mexican culture.
 Frida dressed, quite intentionally, in the style of women from Tehuantepec in the state of Oaxaca.
 She adorned folk jewelry and collected linen, crafts and folk art from various regions, as did Rivera.